openregister/specification/content/data-model/redact.md

 ---
-id: redaction
+id: redact
-title: Redaction
+title: Redact
-url: /redaction/
+url: /redact/
 status: wip
 ---

 In order to redact a piece of data, the whole data blob ([item](/glossary/item/)) has to be unavailable to the user.
-Any [entry](/glossary/entry/) referencing the redacted data MUST be available at all times to guarantee the [integrity](/auditing/) of the Register.
+Any [entry](/glossary/entry/) referencing the redacted data MUST be available at all times to guarantee the [integrity](/audit/) of the Register.

 The redaction process MUST provide a way to distinguish between a data blob that doesn't exist and a data blob that has been redacted.